Ulrar/esphome-components/tools/README.md

 # Development Tools

-This folder contains development tools for the NUT UPS ESPHome component.
+This folder contains development tools for the UPS HID ESPHome component.

 ## scan-usb.sh